tensorflow/tensorflow/g3doc/OpDefinitions.md

 For more complicated predicates, you can wrap it in a single `CPred`, or you can use predicate combiners to combine them.
-For example, to write the constraint that an attribute `attr` is an 32-bit or 64-bit integer, you can write it as
+For example, to write the constraint that an attribute `attr` is a 32-bit or 64-bit integer, you can write it as

 ```tablegen